strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 2.1 - YYYY-MM-DD =
+* ENHANCEMENT: Added Google Maps functionality to the directory and profile pages.
+See our documentation for new actions and filters - most are borrowed from the Membership Maps Add On with `pmpromd_` prefix instead of `pmpromm_` (@andrewlimaza)
+* ENHANCEMENT: Adjusted the default generated shortcodes for both the directory and profile pages to include the `elements` attribute with a default set of elements. (@kimcoleman)
+* ENHANCEMENT: Added a new filter `pmpro_member_profile_before_atts` to allow customization of the attributes for the profile shortcode.
+This follows the existing directory filter logic that is available. (@ipokkel)
+* ENHANCEMENT: Allow displaying "ID" as an element in the directory and profile pages shortcode. (@dparker1005)
+* BUG FIX: Fixed an issue where the profile generated URL would not work correctly on a subfolder WordPress install or when not using pretty permalinks. (@andrewlimaza)
+* BUG FIX: Fixed an issue for the profile generated URL when permalinks were set without a trailing slash. (@andrewlimaza)

 = 2.0.4 - 2025-04-24 =
 * BUG FIX/ENHANCEMENT: Added improved compatibility for The Events Calendar plugin, and possibly other plugins that may use `?pu=` in their URLs. #191 (@JarrydLong)
 * BUG FIX: Fixed an issue with the Member Profile block not honoring the "Show Bio" setting. #192 (@dwanjuki)